-- If you do not have such a course in your record (e.g., undergraduate transcript), you should take CT 4001, Differentiating Instruction in Inclusive Classrooms.
-This will satisfy the "Social Context: Diversity" requirement. - If you do have such a course in your record, you may take any approved selective in fulfillment of the "Social Context: Diversity" requirement.
+If you do not have such a course in your record (e.g., undergraduate transcript), you should take CT 4001, Differentiating Instruction in Inclusive Classrooms.
+This will satisfy the "Social Context: Diversity" requirement.

+If you do have such a course in your record, you may take any approved selective in fulfillment of the "Social Context: Diversity" requirement.
 To determine if you have already taken an acceptable Special Education course, consult with your advisor or with the Office of Teacher Education (OTE).

 Following are examples of courses that will satisfy the "Diversity" requirement.
 (Information is correct as of publication.)
 There are numerous other possibilities (within and beyond C&T) that would satisfy this requirement.
-Ask around, keep an eye on your email, ask your advisor...
 Just remember to get advisor approval-in advance, please-to use a course not on this list in fulfillment of this requirement.

-C&T 4000 Disability, Exclusion, and Schooling (3 cr) Fall, Spring, & Summer C&T 4001 Differentiating Instruction in Inclusive Classrooms (2-3 cr) Fall, Spring, & Summer C&T 4078 Curriculum and Teaching in Urban Areas (2-3) Check course schedule C&T 4010 Immigration and Curriculum (2-3) Check course schedule C&T 4114 Multicultural Approaches to Teaching Young Children (2-3) Fall, Spring, & Summer C&T 5037 Literacy, Culture and the Teaching of Reading (2-3) Spring EDP 4023 Reimagining Education (2-3) Spring (or/and, Summer Institute)
+- C&T 4000 Disability, Exclusion, and Schooling (3 cr) Fall, Spring, & Summer - C&T 4001 Differentiating Instruction in Inclusive Classrooms (2-3 cr) Fall, Spring, & Summer - C&T 4078 Curriculum and Teaching in Urban Areas (2-3) Check course schedule - C&T 4010 Immigration and Curriculum (2-3) Check course schedule - C&T 4114 Multicultural Approaches to Teaching Young Children (2-3) Fall, Spring, & Summer - C&T 5037 Literacy, Culture and the Teaching of Reading (2-3) Spring - EDP 4023 Reimagining Education (2-3) Spring (or/and, Summer Institute)

-Social Context selective courses: General .
+Social Context selective courses: General.
 (One course/2 - 3 points)

 Following are examples of courses that will satisfy the "General" requirement.
 (Information is correct as of publication.)
 There are numerous other possibilities (within and beyond C&T) that would satisfy this requirement.
-Ask around, keep an eye on your email, ask your advisor...
 Just remember to get advisor approval-in advance, please-to use a course not on this list in fulfillment of this requirement.

-C&T 4021 Nature and Needs of Gifted Students (2 - 3) Fall C&T 4023 Differentiated Curriculum for Gifted Students (2-3) Check course schedule C&T 4032 Gender, Difference, and Curriculum (2-3) Fall, Spring?, Summer?
+C&T 4021 Nature and Needs of Gifted Students (2 - 3) Fall

+C&T 4023 Differentiated Curriculum for Gifted Students (2-3) Check course schedule

+C&T 4032 Gender, Difference, and Curriculum (2-3) Fall, Spring?, Summer?

 C&T 4161 The Teacher: Socio-Historical, Cultural Contexts of Teaching (2-3) Spring